Quick Summary

 Thе Arctic Ocеan has low salinity lеvеls, mainly due to thе continuous inflow of frеshwatеr from mеlting icе and rivеrs.

-The vast oceans might seem like a giant bowl of ever-increasing salt, but their salinity remains remarkably stable over millions of years.
+Why is the ocean salty?
+The vast oceans may appear to be a giant bowl of ever-increasing salt, yet their salinity has remained remarkably stable over millions of years.
 Here’s why:

 The Salt Cycle: